-PTSD – Post Traumatic Stress Disorder is considered by some psychiatrist to be an anxiety disorder.
-PTSD can happen to anyone who experiences or witnesses a traumatic even from a mugging to a bicycle accident.
+PTSD – Post Traumatic Stress Disorder is considered by some psychiatrists to be an anxiety disorder.
+PTSD can happen to anyone who experiences or witnesses a traumatic event from a mugging to a bicycle accident.
 You don’t need to fight in a war to experience PTSD.
-Insomnia, flashbacks, panic attacks and behavior changes are all symptoms of PTSD.
+Insomnia, flashbacks, panic attacks, and behavior changes are all symptoms of PTSD.
 If you think you might have it, get some help!
 Effective treatments are available and it is not an uncommon condition.

-OCD – Obsessive Compulsive Disorder also falls into the anxiety category according to many psychiatrist.
+OCD – Obsessive Compulsive Disorder also falls into the anxiety category according to many psychiatrists.
 Patients with OCD tend to exhibit repetitive behaviors and create habits that calm them down and help them get through the day.
-If you wash your hands fifty times a day, check your door locks a set number of times or must have every item on your desk placed at right angles at all times then you might have OCD.
-Many people live their entire lives with a mild form of this disorder without treatment but a traumatic even can make it worse and cause small habits to become life impacting problems.
+If you wash your hands fifty times a day, check your door locks a set number of times, or must have every item on your desk placed at right angles at all times then you might have OCD.
+Many people live their entire lives with a mild form of this disorder without treatment but a traumatic event can make it worse and cause small habits to become life-impacting problems.

 As many as 1 out of 5 American’s suffers from a mental disorder according to The Substance Abuse and Mental Health Administration (SAHSA).